solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 > data is imported, the keys are redistributed among the shards of the
 > cluster.

-#### Azure Powershell
+#### Azure PowerShell

--   Install Azure Powershell (this has already been done for you, but provided for reference)
+-   Install Azure PowerShell (this has already been done for you, but provided for reference)

     ``` bash